For Maximum Energy Efficiency, Water is the Natural Choice

 The curves indicate that as the distance increases, so does the cost to provide heating or cooling capacity.
 Energy is moved around the building in pipe (hydronic) duct (air system) or refrigerant lines (VRF).

 Water takes a landslide victory here because of three main factors.
 A) Its load-carrying capacity (specific heat) is very high.
 B) The modern circulators used in a hydronic system are more energy efficient than fans (air system) or compressors (VRF).
 C) The transportation of energy in water does not affect efficiency of the chiller or heat pump as it does the compressor in a VRF system.

-Fact: At the ASHRAE Headquarters Building in Atlanta, the VRF system is measured at 50 percent below published energy efficiencies, conservatively.
+Fact: Many VRF system are measured at 50 percent below published energy efficiencies, conservatively.
 The reason is simple: VRF published ratings are intended to compare equipment against other VRF manufacturers.
 A real building requires multiple de-rates to the rated efficiency based on actual operation.
 These include:

 Outdoor air temperature, length of refrigerant lines and elevation change between the condensing unit and indoor split, and multiple real world operating differences to prescribed test points.
 The most common are indoor room temperature when cycling, actual airflow, and constant versus variable room loads.
 Even oil migration in the refrigerant charge effects efficiency as applied.

 When VRF systems are lab tested to find published IEER (Integrated Energy Efficiency Rating), a 12.5 foot separation between the indoor and outdoor unit is used.
 In a building, there’s likely to be hundreds of feet of copper refrigerant line installed.
 And we know that for refrigerant, distance is the number one energy hog.